Compulsory Rotating Medical Internship: Comparison

 This internship is different from the United Kingdom's system of foundation doctors, in which the transition period from medical school to general practice is not required.
 Unlike a house physician/surgeon, interns are provided a stipend based on university and state policies, as opposed to monthly salaries.
 The American counterpart is conducted within a specific medical specialty and is called a "resident" or a "resident doctor" (i.e., a resident physician or a resident surgeon, etc.).
 In some countries, they are also called a "senior house officer".

 Post-internship, a MBBS graduate can practice medicine independently in India.
 The National Medical Commission and National Board of Examinations (NBE) approves MD, MS, DM, MCh, and DNB post-graduate degrees.
 In comparison, MD graduates in the US must pursue a residency to be able to practice independently, which can range from 1-3 years in order to get a license.

 Responsibilities

 Interns are entrusted with clinical responsibilities under the supervision of an experienced clinician.
 They do not work independently but can treat patients.
 Interns cannot issue medical certificates, death certificates, or medico-legal documents under their own signatures since they lack a MCI registration number.

 MBBS graduates that studied abroad in institutions affected by the COVID-19 pandemic and 2022 Russian invasion of Ukraine are required to undergo two years of CRMI to ensure full clinical exposure.

+Stipend and Pay

+Medical graduates undertaking the Compulsory Rotating Medical Internship (CRMI) are paid a monthly stipend for the duration of their internship.
+The stipend is a form of remuneration for the clinical training and duties performed by interns during the compulsory internship period and is separate from the tuition fees and other charges payable for the MBBS course.

+The stipend is not uniform across India.
+Under the National Medical Commission (NMC)'s "Compulsory Rotating Medical Internship Regulations, 2021", all interns are to be paid a stipend "as fixed by the appropriate authority applicable to the institution/University or State".
+Consequently, the amount received by an intern can vary substantially, even when the institutions are located within the same state.
+Differences may arise from the administrative authority governing the medical college, the applicable government or university pay order, the status of the institution, and subsequent revisions to the stipend.